Takeaways from the verdict in Sean ‘Diddy’ Combs’ federal sex trafficking trial

 “Certainly very few people are ever sentenced to the top of the statutory maximum,” Williams said.
 “So we should get the ten year or 20 year figure out of our heads.
 But he will go to jail for some time.”

-“Mr. Combs has been given his life by this jury,” said defense attorney Marc Agnifilo, as he argued for the judge to allow his client to return home.
+“Mr. Combs has been given his life by this jury,” defense attorney Marc Agnifilo said in court earlier Wednesday, as he argued for the judge to allow his client to return home.

+Prosecutors in their letter to the judge said Combs faces a minimum range of 51 to 63 months in prison, according to their preliminary calculation, but it may be higher at sentencing.
+“The possibility of a substantial sentence such as this is a significant factor in assessing the risk of flight,” the letter says.

+Earlier, an attorney for central witness Ventura had requested the court keep Combs detained until he is sentenced on the transportation to engage in prostitution charges.

 Notably, civil claims carry a lower burden of proof.
 In the criminal trial, jurors needed to find Combs guilty beyond a reasonable doubt.